Bhutan entry requirements for Algeria passport holders

 Valid passport

 Your passport must be valid for at least 6 months beyond your intended departure date from Bhutan.
-Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.Required
+Airlines check this before boarding — if your passport expires sooner, you will be denied boarding.Required

 Return or onward ticket